MK2112/minicorpus/Readme.md

 ## Project Setup

+1. Install Python 3.12.7
+2. Install Anaconda
-Create the project's conda environment using: `conda env create -f minicorpus.yaml`.
+3. Create the project's Conda environment using: `conda env create -f minicorpus.yaml`.

-### Quick Guide: Build your own MiniPile
+## Quick Guide: Build your own MiniPile

 Every script in this respository has the instructions on how to run it at the bottom.